aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M05-Unit 6 Create a front door for a highly available web application using the Azure portal.md

 Once you create a Front Door, it takes a few minutes for the configuration to be deployed globally.
 Once complete, access the frontend host you created.

-1. On the Front Door resource in the Overview blade, locate the endpoint hostname that is created for your endpoint.
+1. Navigate back to **Front Door and CDN profiles** page, on the Front Door resource in the Overview blade, locate the endpoint hostname that is created for your endpoint.
 This should be fdendpoint followed by a hyphen and a random string.
 For example, **fdendpoint-fxa8c8hddhhgcrb9.z01.azurefd.net**. **Copy** this FQDN.

     ![Fdendpoint](../media/M05u57.png)